🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 8. Be Careful with Multiple Tubers

-Use extra caution when pulling more than one tube or multiple riders on one tube.
-This causes additional risks.
-Extra precautions can reduce those risks.
+Use extra caution when pulling more than one tube or having multiple riders on one tube.
+This can create additional risks, but extra precautions can reduce those risks.

 Watch your speed more carefully, make sure everyone's wearing helmets and cater to the needs of the less experienced person on the tow line.